 O’Scanlon emphasized that more changes are necessary to protect police officers from unfair criminal prosecutions when they encounter underage individuals in possession of marijuana or alcohol.

-The recently enacted law allows law enforcement officers to be charged with depravation of civil rights for inconsequential errors when dealing with an individual under the now-legal age of 21.
+The recently enacted law allows law enforcement officers to be charged with deprivation of civil rights for inconsequential errors when dealing with an individual under the now-legal age of 21.

-The cannabis laws signed by the Governor less than a month ago include a provision stating that a law enforcement officer is guilty of the third degree crime of Official Deprivation of Rights if, during the course of an investigation of suspected underage possession of alcohol or marijuana, the officer knowingly, but not necessarily intentionally, violates any of the new procedural requirements mandated by the recent laws.
+The cannabis laws signed by the Governor less than a month ago included a provision stating that a law enforcement officer is guilty of the third-degree crime of Official Deprivation of Rights if, during the course of an investigation of suspected underage possession of alcohol or marijuana, the officer knowingly, but not necessarily intentionally, violates any of the new procedural requirements mandated by the recent laws.